 - Ethical business practices

-Business events can be attended by or hosted by your company and provide a chance to gain brand exposure.
-They also allow for sales opportunities as you meet with prospects and current customers.
+Business events can be attended by or hosted by your company, providing a chance to gain brand exposure.
+They also allow for sales opportunities as you meet prospects and current customers.

 What is a Media Influencer?

 The top tip in the previous section discussed the power of influencers.
 It’s important to know exactly what a media influencer is.

 An influencer is a person with the ability to sway audiences into making purchase decisions.
 They possess this ability because of their knowledge, authority, or relationship with their audience.
 In addition, they have already invested years actively engaging with their following and know that following pays close attention to anything recommended.